JacobHearst/swift-evolution/proposals/nnnn-regex-reverse-matching.md

   /// Matches part of the regex, starting at the end. public func suffixMatch<Output>(@RegexComponentBuilder of content: () -> some RegexComponent<Output>) -> Regex<Output>.Match?

-  /// Returns a new collection of the same type by removing the final elements that match the given regex. public func trimmingSuffix(_ regex: some RegexComponent) -> SubSequence
+  /// Returns a new collection of the same type by removing the final elements that match the given regex when matching in reverse. public func trimmingSuffix(_ regex: some RegexComponent) -> SubSequence
-  /// Returns a new collection of the same type by removing the final elements that match the given regex. public func trimmingSuffix(@RegexComponentBuilder _ content: () -> some RegexComponent) -> SubSequence
+  /// Returns a new collection of the same type by removing the final elements that match the given regex when matching in reverse. public func trimmingSuffix(@RegexComponentBuilder _ content: () -> some RegexComponent) -> SubSequence

-  /// Returns a Boolean value indicating whether the final elements of the sequence are the same as the elements in the specified regex. public func ends(with regex: some RegexComponent) -> Bool
+  /// Returns a Boolean value indicating whether the final elements of the sequence are the same as the elements in the specified regex when matching in reverse. public func ends(with regex: some RegexComponent) -> Bool
-  /// Returns a Boolean value indicating whether the final elements of the sequence are the same as the elements in the specified regex. public func ends(@RegexComponentBuilder with content: () -> some RegexComponent) -> Bool }
+  /// Returns a Boolean value indicating whether the final elements of the sequence are the same as the elements in the specified regex when matching in reverse. public func ends(@RegexComponentBuilder with content: () -> some RegexComponent) -> Bool }
 ```